 - 4 servings of pasta gluten-free

-- Add the sun-dried tomatoes, oil, pine nuts, tomato paste and apple cider vinegar to a blender.
+- Pesto: Add the sun-dried tomatoes, oil, pine nuts, tomato paste, and apple cider vinegar to a blender.
 Blend until the tomatoes a finely chopped.
 Blend for longer if you prefer a smoother consistency.

-- Wash the cherry tomatoes and cut them in half.
+- Veggies and herbs: Wash the cherry tomatoes and cut them in half.
 Wash the basil and slice it very thinly.

-- Mix the cold pasta and pesto in a large salad bowl.
-Top with extra pine nut and fresh basil.
+- Assembly: Mix the cold pasta and pesto in a large salad bowl.
+Add in the cherry tomatoes, extra pine nuts, and top with fresh basil.

 More pesto recipes